jerzydziewierz/PMBOK-doc-templates/README.md

 You will find that most (editable) documents are nearly empty or a bare stub.
 This is intended - these documents are supposed to be starting points for project instance notes, and not a recreation of the PMBOK Guide.
+Some documents include references to the PMBOK for further explanation.

 Depending on the project size, you might find that merging some documents into one bigger file is appropriate (tailoring).
 Likewise, if your project is bigger, you might need additional folders, or that a specialized tool might be better for you.